In This Article

 - Baking soda

-- An enzyme-based cleaner (optional)
+- Enzyme-based cleaner (optional)

-- A handheld steam cleaner (optional)
+- Handheld steam cleaner (optional)

-Check Your Manufacturer's Label
+Step 1: Check Your Manufacturer's Label

 - W: Only a water-based cleaner is safe for your couch.